syncfusion-content/maui-docs/MAUI/DataForm/floating-label-layout.md

 ## Appearance customization

 #### Changing outline corner radius
-The corner radius of the container will be changed by setting `OutlineCornerRadius` property of `TextInputLayoutSettings` to double value.
+The corner radius of the container will be changed by setting the `OutlineCornerRadius` property of the `TextInputLayoutSettings` to double value.

 {% tabs %}
 {% highlight XAML %}